timjaya/gts/README.md

 #> # … with 1,298 more rows
 ```

-You can now use this object to use `gts`:
+You can now use this tsibble to use `gts`:

 ``` r
 # Create a mable-like tibble